BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in New York in April 2024 was 35 days, which is a decrease from 42 the previous year.
+The median DOM in New York in April 2024 was 47 days, which is an increase of 4 days the previous year.
 This means that on average, listings spend over a month on the market before they are purchased.
-Though this may seem like a relatively high number, the decrease from the previous year suggests a market that is becoming increasingly more competitive.
+Though this may seem like a relatively high number, the stability from the previous year suggests a market that is becoming increasingly more competitive.

 New Supply Statistics